 It’s hard to say whether there would have been a move to create bodies such as the NHS if the Spanish Flu had not occurred.

-For an event which has not had the attention it deserved in recent history, the Spanish Flu has had a lot of impacts upon the way we live today.
+For an event which has not had the attention it deserved in recent history, the Spanish Flu has had a lot of impacts on the way we live today.

 - “Between the first case recorded on 4 March 1918, and the last sometime in March 1920, it killed 50-100 million people, or between 2.5 and per cent of the global population – a range that reflects the uncertainty that still surrounds it.”